-Assessing Your Communities Talk: Town Hall Meeting to Prevent Underage Drinking event
+Assessment for Your Communities Talk to Prevent Underage Drinking Activity

-- Resources that are required or available to both; and
+- Resources that are required or available to move prevention forward; and

 - Goals, target populations, and desired outcomes for the community.

-- Convene an assessment committee or workgroup to collect the data;
+- Convene an assessment committee or workgroup of diverse community stakeholders;

 - Several federal agencies maintain websites and databases on underage drinking and its consequences.
 Check "Reports" and "Websites" in the search box to the left to explore these resources.

-Next, read about Planning Your Communities Talk: Town Hall Meeting to Prevent Underage Drinking event.
+Next, read Planning Your Communities Talk to Prevent Underage Drinking Activity.